ciriti/Android-Show-Case/README.md

 # AndroidShowCase

-The app uses free music API.
+The app uses a free music API.
 It has two main modules:

 - App: view layer
 - Datasource: data layer

-I used the followings:
+It is based on:

 - SOLID principles
-- common android best practices from the official documentation
+- common android best practices from the official android documentation

 ##### Architecture: